jhthorsen/mojolicious-plugin-surveil/README.md

     Defaults to blur, click, focus, touchstart, touchcancel and touchend.

     Note that the default list might change in the future.

+- handler

+    A code ref that handles the events from the web page.
+This is useful if you want to post them to an event bus instead of in the log file.

 - path